Yash-chotaliya/YaNotes/README.md

 ## Description

 - The YaNotes is an Android application that utilizes the MVVM (Model-View-ViewModel) architecture and Room database to efficiently store and manage each notes.
 - Users can create, update, delete, copy and share notes.
-Each task consists of a title and description.
+Each note consists of a title, description and time of note creation.
-- Date and Time of note creation will automatically fetch by application
+- Date and Time of note creation will automatically fetch by application.

 ## Demo